 If there’s one thing that Nepal is known for, all around the world, it’s the mountains of Nepal.
-8 out of 10 tallest peaks in the world are located here, which includes Mt Everest (8848 m), the highest peak in the world.
-With these magnificent giants situated in Nepal, mountaineering enthusiasts visit the country every year for peak climbing in Nepal, with a goal to reach the top.
+8 out of 14 tallest peaks in the world are located here, which includes Mt Everest (8848 m), the highest peak in the world.
+With these magnificent giants situated in Nepal, mountaineering enthusiasts visit the country every year for peak climbing in Nepal, intending to reach the top.
 In recent years, especially, peak climbing has become even more popular.

 Now, if these daring enthusiasts realize all these details about peak climbing in Nepal, and still want to travel to Nepal, and go for peak climbing, well, they’re most welcome to try it out.